NeonGamerBot-QK/public-my-notes/school.md

 - [x] create site for history project by NEXT monday
 - [ ] Water fill up areas / water fountains raiting (can ONLY be KCD)!
+- [ ] make site so people share there free's and can opt in to help sign people out